skategui/babylonhealthtest/README.md

 #### The Lists post Activity ([shortcut link](https://github.com/skategui/babylonhealthtest/tree/master/app/src/main/java/guillaume/agis/babylonhealth/ui/list))

  Display a message "In progress" with a lottie animation while fetching the list of posts from the server and if we do receive a list of posts, the list is displayed.
- For each row, the user avatar is load with the post's title and the post's body.
+ For each row, the user avatar is loaded with the post's title and the post's body.
 Each row is clickable and goes to the Post Detail Activity.
- In the case there is a network issue, an error message with a lottie animation is displayed with a button to have the possibility to refresh the view. in the case the list of posts is empty, a message is displayed to the user informing him the list is empty.
+ In the case there is a network issue, an error message with a lottie animation is displayed with a button to have the possibility to refresh the view. in the case the list of posts is empty, a message is displayed to the user informing him that list is empty.

  #### The Post Detail Activity ([shortcut link](https://github.com/skategui/babylonhealthtest/tree/master/app/src/main/java/guillaume/agis/babylonhealth/ui/detail))

-This view display the user's avatar, fullname in the header with an icon to have the opportunity to send him an email, if his email has been filled.
+This view display the user's avatar, full name in the header with an icon to have the opportunity to send him an email, if his email has been filled.
 The body of the view contains the post's title with the post's body, scrollable.
 At the bottom, fixed, is a button to display the list of comments, if any.
 This button is not displayed if the list if empty, or there was a connexion issue while loading the comments.
 When clicking on the button, it display the comments list (a custom view) as a popup like "FB comments".